selogerkkk/selogerkkk/README.md

 # 💫About Me :
 🌱 I’m currently learning Javascript, React, Angular, Vue, HTML, CSS, C and Python. <br>
 📫 How to reach me ruanhborges@gmail.com <br>
-💻 Learning to automate daily things, build useful sites/systems and more!
+💻 Learning to automate daily things, build useful sites/systems and more! <br>
 📚 Graduating in Computer Science at IFMA; TI technical course at IFMA; <br>

 ## 🌐Socials